ianchanning/chuck/README.md

-# chk - The JavaScript Chaining Tick
+# chuck - The JavaScript Chaining Tick

 A general object for ticking a set of values up or down.